Stuycs-K/final-project-5-ye-tracy-you-lihan/WORKLOG.md

 ## LI Han (Eric) You

 ### 05/22
-wrote abstract class Entity and its neccasry methods and variables. wrote contrustor for subclass and neccasry variables.
+wrote abstract class Entity and its neccasry methods and variables. wrote contrustor for subclass and neccsary variables.

 ### 05/23

-info
+started on peashooter, having diffucitles

+### 05/24
+swapped to working on lawnmower, got the spawning and updating done

+### 05/26
+finished lawnmower, works as intended

+### 05/27
+tried to merge onto main, had issues, fixed it, solved merging conflicts

+### 05/28
+started on peashooter, got the basic mechanics down (shooting and damaging)

+### 05/29
+finished peashooter, placement works, fixed some merging errors, games work on a basic level

 ## Tracy Ye